MochiDiffusion/MochiDiffusion/README.md

 When trying to open the app for the first time, Gatekeeper will prevent you from doing so because the app is not code signed.
 In order to bypass this warning, you need to right-click on the app and select "Open".
 You will have to do this twice in order to get the option to open the app.

-For the compute unit option, `CPU & Neural Engine` is recommended for M1 and later or for saving battery. `CPU & GPU` is recommended for M1 Pro, Max, Ultra and later.
+For the compute unit option, `CPU & Neural Engine` is recommended for M1 and later or for reducing memory. `CPU & GPU` is recommended for M1 Pro, Max, Ultra and later.
 Depending on the option chosen, you will need to provide the correct models (see Models section for details).

 ## Models